lit/lit-element/README.md

 Browsers do not yet natively support such imports - they only import modules by full URL or absolute or relative path.
-Yet many tools - like bundlers, compilers, and IDEs - don't fully support the types of paths and package layouts needed to reference modules from other packages.
+Yet many tools - like bundlers, compilers, and IDEs - don't fully support the types of relative paths across packages needed to reference modules from other packages.
 And most other native modules published to npm import using package names as well.

 This might leave us at a bit of an impasse, so our solution is to import modules using package names, and use tooling that automatically rewrites imports into